Texas Leaders of Tomorrow

 One United Message - Despite the simplicity of door hangers, flyers, and e-mails, they are still creative ways of mass communication.
 They always use one united message to bring good news to swing voters, and also to people that have never voted before.

-Whatever platform that you currently use whether it is using social media or printing information on paper, always respect the other person.
+Whatever platform that you are currently using whether it is social media or printing information on paper, always respect the other person.
 Some people are shy and prefer that you don't share their number with others or want people around their homes.
 Just focus on being a good, but fair messenger.

 Display Real Testimonials – Are your friends raving about a Candidate on social media?
 Share their great stories to help turning potential voters into loyal ones.
 Anything from the local neighborhood newspaper to Facebook are free ways of using free social media platforms.
 Learn from your favorite communication highways on how to make information more accessible to voters that are moderate and indecisive.